ebenh/ngx-mat-tel-input/projects/ngx-mat-tel-input/README.md

 ## `country`

-This error is triggered when the user enters a phone number belonging to a country or dependent area that isn't in `countryWhiteList`, or is in `countryBlacklist`.
+This error is triggered when the user enters a phone number belonging to a country or dependent area that either isn't in `countryWhiteList`, or is in `countryBlacklist`.

       <mat-error *ngIf="phoneNumber.hasError('country')">
-        Phone number is <strong>invalid</strong>
+        US numbers <strong>only</strong>
       </mat-error>

 ## Options